guiguan/table-join/README.md

 `java -jar target/*.jar`

+## Run with given t1JsonPath, t2JsonPath and outputPath

+`java -jar target/*.jar t1JsonPath t2JsonPath outputPath`

 # Assumptions

 1. Values of `z` are unique in `t1`, but not in `t2`
 2. `t2` has about 3 times as many rows as `t1`
 3. Each row of json input files is a small JSON object
-4. Precision of double is defined in `DoubleDeserializer.precision`, which is set to 6, so `46.1999999` is considered to equal `46.2`, but not `46.199999`.
+4. Precision of double is defined in `DoubleAdapter.precision`, which is set to 6, so `46.1999999` is considered equivalent to `46.2`, but not `46.199999`.
 Double is used in this project instead of float because `Float.parseFloat` can only keep up to 5 decimal places for a floating number.
-Double gives more freedom on the value of `DoubleDeserializer.precision`
+Double gives more freedom on the value of `DoubleAdapter.precision`

 # Design